HuidaeCho/canopy/TECHNICAL_MANUAL.md

 2. All NAIP tiles in the desired physiographic region are first selected using an SQL statement to select the input physiographic IDs.
-3. The output files from `canopy.convert_afe_to_final_tiles` are looped over and using the corresponding `OID` field are then clipped to their respective NAIP QQ polygons.
+3. The output files from `canopy.convert_afe_to_final_tiles` are looped over and, using the corresponding `OID` field, are then clipped to their respective NAIP QQ polygons.
-4. If the tile has already been clipped and has the appropriate prefix, then it will be skipped.
-If not then the tile will be clipped and the output GeoTIFF will have the prefix `cfr` (**c**lipped **f**inal **r**eprojected).
+4. If the tile has already been clipped and has the appropriate prefix, it will be skipped.
+If not, the tile will be clipped and the output GeoTIFF will have the prefix `cfr` (**c**lipped **f**inal **r**eprojected).

 #### `canopy.mosaic_clipped_final_tiles(phyreg_ids)`